 Anxiety symptoms have never been so common before.
 Among the factors that cause anxiety disorders, technology plays a huge role.

 It’s a tech-savvy world, one cannot deny that.
-And has technology become an integral part of our lives?
+And has the technology become an integral part of our lives?
 Has it taken over basic functions and very comfortably made its place in our day-to-day pattern or living?
 Yes, absolutely.

 Now, this isn’t necessarily a very bad thing or something to be alarmed about because technology comes with an array of advantages as well.
 Technology has successfully enhanced our standards of living and has also made it easier and more advanced for those of us who appreciate it.